 If you plan on converting non-deductible Traditional IRA to a Roth (sometimes referred to as a “backdoor Roth contribution”), you may want to consider rolling into your 401(k) and not your IRA because of the IRS pro-rata rule.
-You can see an example of this rule here.
+See an example of this rule.
 Putting the pre-tax funds into your Betterment IRA will reduce the effectiveness of the backdoor Roth and may lead to more taxes.

 However, if you plan on converting your pre-tax 401(k) contributions after you roll them over,. you should know that Betterment 401(k) plans do not allow you to convert your Traditional funds into Roth funds at this time.
 Betterment IRA accounts do allow you to easily complete a conversion directly on the website.

 If you hold stock of the company you work for in your 401(k), you may be eligible for a strategy called Net Unrealized Appreciation (NUA).
 The purpose is to save you money on taxes.